sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: <!-- TODO ->

 Effect: A large daisy grow out of a chunk of soil or stone that you touch, emitting a powerful fragrance in a 1 km circle centered on the daisy.
-All **Awareness** tests and investigative Gu that rely on smelling automatically fail if used within the area.
+All **Awareness** tests and divination Gu that rely on smelling automatically fail if used within the area.
 Nothing inside the area can be located by scent either, except for the daisy emitting the fragrance.
 The daisy has a 20 hit points, and if it is killed or uprooted the effect ends.
 The fragrance does not cling to creatures that leave the area.

+### Healing Sprout Gu
+*Rank 1 Tonic*

+Cost: 7 portions

+Range: Self

+Health: 7

+Food:

+Effect: Healing Sprout Gu sprouts a healing leaf.
+The leaf can be plucked from Healing Sprout Gu.
+A creature can eat a healing leaf as a bonus action to regain 4 hit points.

 ### Heavenly Essence Treasure Lotus Gu
 *To refine the Heavenly Essence Treasure Lotus Gu, a Gu Master must use 3 fresh spirit springs as refinement materials.
 Spirit springs produce vast amounts of primeval stones, so few are willing to make that sacrifice.*